pixmob/httpclient/README.markdown

 Android provides two methods for making Http(s) requests:
 [HttpURLConnection](http://developer.android.com/reference/java/net/HttpURLConnection.html) and [Apache HttpClient](http://developer.android.com/reference/org/apache/http/impl/client/DefaultHttpClient.html).

-The Android development team [recommends](http://android-developers.blogspot.com/2011/09/androids-http-clients.html) the use of HttpURLConnection for newer applications, as this interface is getting better over Android releases.
+The Android development team [recommends](http://android-developers.blogspot.com/2011/09/androids-http-clients.html) the use of HttpURLConnection for new applications, as this interface is getting better over Android releases.

 However, using HttpURLConnection on earlier Android devices (before ICS) is troublesome because of the underlying implementation bugs: